 Effective content marketing will take a long time to bear fruit.
 Sure, you can hit on a “viral” piece of content and see a nice spike in sales, visitors, notoriety, etc. but that spike will probably be short-lived.
 Your approach to content marketing should be a gradual build-up.
 Building authority in a particular space takes time and resilience to stay at it, but when built effectively, it will become your most powerful marketing asset.

 In Marketing, Content Only Matters If It Helps

 The content you produce has to help the business by growing your audience, selling stuff, or otherwise accelerating the organization towards its goals.

 - You have to publish it

 - It has to have a reason for existence

 - It has to be good

 - You can’t just pound your audience with stupid sales pitches

 Go forth.
 Create content.
-Make sure it doesn’t suck.
+Just make sure it doesn’t suck.

-Note: Read a bit more about analytics and compare it to other parts of the stack in our Marketing Stack Explainer.
+Note: Read a bit more about content and compare it to other parts of the Stack in our Marketing Stack Explorer.